68 English Words Used in Spanish and the Stories Behind Them

 Here’s a twist.
 Waterpolo is the Spanish equivalent of our “water polo.”
 Note the slight difference in spacing.
 Captivating, no?

-Yup, golf is still golf.
+Yes, golf is still golf.

-While the English word “surf” is usually used as a verb to refer to the sport, in Spanish surf is actually a noun referring to the sport, so it’s more similar in meaning to the English word “surfing.”
+While the English word “surf” is usually used as a verb to refer to the sport, in Spanish, surf is actually a noun referring to the sport, so it’s more similar in meaning to the English word “surfing.”

-This one is a bit tricky.
 In English, “footing” usually refers to the placement of your feet.
 However, in Spanish, it’s a noun meaning “jogging.”

 This indoor cycling is exhausting in either language.